A Day in Solidarity with Eco/Anarchist Prisoners

 Aside from getting Jeff’s parents to turn out for it, there were some other unique and important components to the first “June 11″ event.
 For one, people from diverse struggles attended and spoke at the event, making connections between the repression of Black and Indigenous communities and rise of repression against environmentally-motivated action that Jeff’s case represented.
 In addition, the event included an explicit position on the broader issue of mass incarceration and specifically opposition to Oregon’s “Measure 11″ mandatory-minimum sentencing guidelines.
 For participants who knew of Jeff’s case from his environmental motivations and local involvement, this discussion of prison policy was likely some new territory.
 But environmental activists in that region were headed for a crash course on the politics of repression and incarceration.

-The year 2005 would become a very significant moment in both the environmental and the prisoner support movements.
+The following year (2005) would become a very significant moment in both the environmental and the prisoner support movements.
 This was the year that the Green Scare hit the headlines, with dozens of environmental activists being arrested or indicted and accused of domestic terrorism, unveiling what the FBI called Operation Backfire for what amounted essentially to high-dollar vandalism cases.

 “We have seen a trend of using the terrorist label and federalizing a lot of criminal activities that would have gotten a far less stringent sentence before,” said the former director of the National Lawyers Guild, Heidi Boghosian, referencing the status of the Green Scare cases in 2009.